spantaleev/sijax/README.md

 ## This looks very similar to Xajax.
 Which one should i use? ##

 Yes, indeed.
-This library was hugely influenced by Xajax ( http://xajaxproject.org ), which is also actively developed and really nice.
+This library was hugely influenced by [Xajax](http://xajaxproject.org), which is also actively developed and really nice.

 Xajax provides certain features that you may need that we don't provide.
 See **known limitations** to see what they are.

 Our goal was to make Sijax work as fast as possible and be as light as possible, while providing MOST of the frequently used features of Xajax.

 We believe Sijax to be a lot faster and lighter than Xajax on the server-side.
-Thanks to jQuery and the number of features we support, our javascript library is also about 10 times smaller.
+Thanks to [jQuery](http://jquery.com/) and the number of features we support, our javascript library is also about 10 times smaller.

 ## Known limitations ##